Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> I am randomizing my Scene every frame and using ray casting to detect the position of objects, but my ray casts are returning incorrect results.
+  <summary><strong>Q: I am randomizing my Scene every frame and using ray casting to detect the position of objects, but my ray casts are returning incorrect results.
 What is the issue here?
 </summary>

 ---